Welcome to the Johnson Lab Homepage at WKU

 About the Lab

 Research in our lab uses field and laboratory experimentation in conjunction with molecular genetic tools to understand local adaptation, speciation, and gene flow using amphibian species as models.
-Recent work includes the development of SNP resources, planned breeding crosses, and cattle tank mesocosm experiments to elucidate patterns of evolution a hybrid zone.
+Recent work includes the development of SNP resources, planned breeding crosses, and cattle tank mesocosm experiments to elucidate patterns of evolution in a hybrid zone.
 We also use microsatellite loci and GIS to investigate patterns of gene flow in a landscape genetic framework.

 Recruiting